iMammal/CytoCave/docs/BioMedVisTable4_WordsLegend.md

 - **Usability** – Tools fitting analyst workflows increase uptake; end-to-end reduces barriers.
 (Sedlmair et al., 2012)
 - **Evaluation** – Controlled studies confirm principles: stereo+motion ↓ errors; VR aids cluster tasks; nav design affects outcomes.
 (Multiple studies cited)

----

-✅ This version is **compact and GitHub/print-friendly**:
-- Short headers keep the table scannable.
-- Full scholarly detail is preserved in the legend.
-- `-Not supported-`, “Stereo supported (optional)”, “Single-user (no collab)”, etc., still make the cells descriptive.

----

-Would you like me to also create a **visual summary figure** (e.g. heatmap or icon grid) to complement this table for presentations or the paper?